divergence-wiki/ntt/iOS/FortiToken-setup.md

     and then provide any name you wish, and enter the text code from the email.

 If you have trouble setting up the token, make sure to read the email instuctions, if you continue to have trouble, let your instructor know.

-Sometimes tokens need to be reissued.
+Note: Tokens must be activated within 3 days or they must be reissued.